When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

 I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy.

-Download the preconfigured µTorrent client (it has all settings for anonymity in place) and enter the login credentials.
+I downloaded the preconfigured µTorrent client which has all the settings for anonymity in place and entered the credentials.

-Your computer now routes all your torrent traffic through the BTGuard server before sending it to you.
+My computer now routes all my torrent traffic through the BTGuard server before sending it to me.

-It supports programs that use a SOCKS5 proxy.
-It's not suited for surfing because no popular browser supports this protocol.
+BTGuard supports programs that use a SOCKS5 proxy.
+It's not suited for web browsing because no popular browser supports this protocol.

-Transmissions reach 80% of the available download capacity.
+File transmissions reach 80% of my available download capacity.
 The encryption option can stay off, the IP is safely hidden without.

-The company Netcrawled LLC is incorporated in the United States.
-They say: "No records of usage are stored."
+The company says: "No records of usage are stored."